"Holding Court" John A. Macdonald Statue

 Study first ... decide later

-by Steve Campbell, about 4 years ago
+by Steve Campbell, over 5 years ago

 This issue is filled with outrage, for Sir John's previous acts.
 It's like it's always been in the County ... you can be a great benefactor to the community ... or in this case the birth of a country ... and yet your mistakes can blacken any of your contributions in a heartbeat, for the rest of your life.